Image source:

 Significant Events in the Dairy Industry

-• Milk Deliveries: Expected to grow by 0.4% year-on-year in 2024, supported by higher yields and price stability (EU Short-Term Outlook).
+• Milk Deliveries: Anticipated to grow by 0.4% year-on-year in 2024, supported by higher yields and price stability (EU Short-Term Outlook).

 • Danone's Strategy: Relocation of part of its yogurt production to Romania, impacting local farmers.

-• Lactalis Innovations: Introduction of sustainable packaging for the Puleva line.
+• Lactalis Innovations: Launch of sustainable packaging for the Puleva line.

 • Ruiloba's Achievement: Set a European record by creating a 150-kilo fresh cheese at the Feria de la Leche.